ctolkien/TinyPNG/README.md

 [![license](https://img.shields.io/github/license/ctolkien/TinyPNG.svg?maxAge=2592000)]()

-This is a .NET wrapper around the [TinyPNG.com](http://tinypng.com) image compression service.
+This is a .NET Standard wrapper around the [TinyPNG.com](http://tinypng.com) image compression service.
 This is not an official TinyPNG.com product.

 * Supports .NET Core and full .Net Framework
 * Non-blocking async turtles all the way down